 When do you distribute masks?

-we have distributed masks every Friday at maria hernandez park For the last five weeks.
+We have distributed masks every Friday at Maria Hernandez Park For the last five weeks.
 We started distributing masks after I met with Alicia Fox, founding member of Bushwick Mutual Aid.

 We have access to an autoclave machine, so all masks are sterilized before packaging them.
 We also include cleaning instructions (written in English and Spanish), and contact information for Bushwick Mutual Aid in case they need assistance. the masks we offer are not for sale, and are only distributed to families in need.

-How has covid affected Bushwick?
+How has COVID-19 affected Bushwick?

 Covid is making life hard for everyone in so many ways!
 People are not only suffering from being sick, but our Bushwick community, and city is suffering because our government has left people to fend for themselves.
 We have no where to go for help!

 But luckily organizations like Bushwick Mutual Aid have stepped up and rallied an entire community behind them to help those in need!

 I am more proud of Bushwick than ever!
 I have never felt the sense of community like this personally until covid hit.
 I am honored and proud to be connected with so many amazing and beautiful souls who's hearts are here for the main purpose of helping one another.

 Tell us a little about Josi the artist?